This chapter helps you install the Cisco Unified IP Phone on an

 Cisco Unified Communications Manager Setup

-Cisco Unified Communications Manager to handle call processing.
-See
+Communications Manager to handle call processing.
+Refer to

 Cisco Unified Communications Manager Administration Guide or

-refer to the context-sensitive help in the Cisco Unified Communications Manager
+to context-sensitive help in the Cisco Unified Communications Manager

 application to ensure that Cisco Unified Communications Manager is set up